Knowledgebase: Installation

 Office 2013:

-In MS Office 2013, You need to navigate to the x86 folder & run setup.exe from MS Office 2013 setup folder.
+In MS Office 2013, you need to navigate to the x86 folder & run setup.exe from the MS Office 2013 setup folder.

 If you run setup.exe from the main folder, it will install 64-bit MS Office.